This post was updated in August 2019.

 - Tokyo day 3: Tokyo Skytree, Roppongi Hills and Harajuku.

-Tokyo itinerary day 1: highlights
+Tokyo itinerary day 1

 We started our Tokyo sightseeing day in the afternoon (having just arrived from a long flight, I really needed to take a short nap before hitting the crowded streets).
 We visited two of Tokyo’s neighborhoods on our first day: Kagurazaka and Shibuya.

-Kagurazaka: a very cute neighborhood in the midst of Tokyo, known for its geisha houses and French cafes.
+A very cute neighborhood in the midst of Tokyo, known for its geisha houses and French cafes.
 Kagurazaka was a great place to start exploring!

-Shibuya crossing: probably the most famous pedestrian crossing in the world.
+In Shibuya you can find what is probably the most famous pedestrian crossing in the world.
 Of course we had to visit this iconic place in busy Shibuya.
 What’s nice is that a couple of streets from the crossing there aren’t that many people at all.

 Our jet-lag was a little better and thus we headed out around 10am.
 First stop was breakfast with yummy shrimp tempura (more details about food in Tokyo further on in this post), the rest of the day we wandered through the different areas of Tokyo (Ueno, Asakusa and Akihabara).

 Ueno Park is a nice and quiet green zone in busy Tokyo.
 Though in some places of the park it was very busy, because there was some sort of school performance in progress.
 It was so much fun to watch!

 Asakusa is a beautiful and historic neighborhood in Tokyo.
 I loved strolling around this charming area!